aki2o/emacs-pophint/README.md

 What's this?
 ============

-This is a extension of Emacs that provide navigation like the Vimperator Hint Mode of Firfox.
+This is a extension of Emacs that provide navigation like the Vimperator/Keysnail Hint Mode of Firfox.

-Do you know Vimperator of Firefox Addon?
+Do you know Vimperator/Keysnail of Firefox Addon?
 If you don't know it, see a screenshot below.

 ![vimperator](image/vimperator.png)